grv87/gradle-packer-plugin/docs/design.md

 ## Interpolation

-Interpolation is made in several stages:
+Run is made in several stages:
 1. Interpolation of user variables
 2. Interpolation of builder headers
     (there is only one interpolable string, build name)
 3. Interpolation of the whole builder, and also provisioners and post-processors
+4. Determining of output artifacts

+The first two stages are implemented in `Template.doInterpolate`.
+The third stage is implemented in the following methods:
+*   `Template.interpolateForBuilder`
+*   `Builder.doInterpolate`
+*   `Provisioner.interpolateForBuilder`
+*   `PostProcessor.interpolateForBuilder`

+The forth stage is implemented in the following methods:
+*   `Template.interpolateForBuilder`
+*   `Builder.run`
+*   `PostProcessor.postProcess`

-When plugin is applied to `Settings` and tasks are created automatically then stages 1 and 2 are passed before task creation.
-Stage 3 is passed when Gradle detects task inputs/outputs before its run.
+When plugin is applied to `Settings` and tasks are created automatically then stages 1 and 2 are passed before task creation. // TODO Stage 3 is passed when Gradle detects task inputs/outputs before its run.